-Our online courses are compiled using both Flash and HTML5 and will run on most PC's and Mac's and will run on many mobile devices.
+Our online courses are compiled using HTML5 and will run on most PC's and Mac's and will run on many mobile devices.

 If you can view our sample videos you are good to go!

 Operating System: Windows XP, Vista and Window 7, 8 and 10